How to Use Rogaine 5% Liquid Solution … And, Why Should I Care?

 How to Use Rogaine: Breaking the Rules

-Notwithstanding the important note above, if you’re anything like me you’ll start to break many of the above rules (once you’ve achieved the results you want I hope!).
+Notwithstanding the important note above, if you’re anything like me you’ll start to break many of the rules (once you’ve achieved the results you want I hope!).
 So, which are sacrosanct?
-Which are the ones I never break?
+Which do I never break?

 In short, I break them all at one time or another.
 The key is to be as religious as possible in following them until you get the results you want.
 After that, you can maintain your piety … without being fanatical.
 You’ll eventually develop a sense of what the ‘key do’s, avoids and tolerances’ are for you.

 For example, you can miss the odd application.
-You can lay your head on a pillow or style your hair with a blow-dryer as little as 10 minutes after.
+You can lay your head on a pillow (if you’re careful) or style your hair with a blow-dryer as little as 15 minutes after.
 Something is generally better than nothing.
 Provided it’s the exception, and not the rule, you should be able to maintain the results you’ve achieved without sweating the small stuff.

 The above advice is intended to augment the directions that will undoubtedly accompany whatever Minoxidil-based brand you’ve chosen to purchase, Rogaine or otherwise.
-As noted above, I now use the 5% Minoxidil product from Regenepure.
 You can read the ‘What Hair Loss Treatment Worked for Me: 2016’ section of the website for further information and to assess whether it’s right for you.